What will a divorce lawyer ask me?

 If either party is alleging that the other has abused them then your solicitor will require full details of any such allegations, including what happened, when and where.
 If you have needed medical treatment for injuries suffered at the hands of your spouse, then your solicitor will want details of the treatment.

-As stated, the above is not an inclusive list of everything your divorce solicitor will ask you – it is just intended to give an indication.
+As stated, the above is not an inclusive list of everything your divorce lawyer or solicitor will ask you – it is just intended to give an indication.

 As will be seen, your divorce lawyer will not generally want intimate personal details of your marriage, as the court will not usually require such details.
 Your solicitor will only request the information that the court will require, and sufficient information to allow them to properly advise you.